tglauch/pyVPRM/README.md

 Remarks:
 - If there is not yet an interface for your satellite data or land cover map, implement a new subclass in `./lib/sat_manager_add.py`
-- For new land cover maps you need to additionaly provide a mapping to VPRM classes in a config file which is stored in  `./vprm_configs`
+- For new land cover maps you need to additionaly provide a mapping of the land cover classes to the VPRM classes in a config file which is stored in  `./vprm_configs`
 - Open access to land cover maps: Copernicus: https://lcviewer.vito.be/2019 | ESA World Cover: https://viewer.esa-worldcover.org
-- Open Aaccess to satellite data: MODIS,VIIRS: https://e4ftl01.cr.usgs.gov | Sentinel-2: https://scihub.copernicus.eu/
+- Open access to satellite data: MODIS,VIIRS: https://e4ftl01.cr.usgs.gov | Sentinel-2: https://scihub.copernicus.eu/

 In order to get started there are a number of example scripts with corresponding `README` and comments available in the `./examples` folder.